takumaw/moinmoin-docker-classic/README.md

 # MoinMoin Docker Image

+(C)2017 WATANABE Takuma takumaw@sfo.kuramae.ne.jp

 ## What is MoinMoin?

-MoinMoin is a free and open source wiki engine implemented in Python, which runs on a web hosting service.
+MoinMoin is a free and open source wiki engine implemented in Python, with a large community of users.
+See https://moinmo.in/ for more details.

 ## Usage